freehaha/slate/source/includes/_entities.md

 attribute | type | description
 --- | --- | --- | ---
-\*id | uuid | id of the entity in question brief | bool | true to show only the entity in question, otherwise all related entities will be shown
+\*id | uuid | id of the entity in question brief | bool | true to retrieve only the entity in question, otherwise all related entities will be retrieved

 ## Display entity